hata/embulk-decoder-commons-compress/README.md

       format: tgz
 ```

-- Set decompress_concatenated to false if you would like to read only the first concatenated entry.
+- Set decompress_concatenated to false if you would like to read the first concatenated entry only.

 ```yaml
 in: